 Anne Ackermann is a documentary photographer based in Germany working worldwide.

 She is a grantee of VG Bildkunst Germany (2012 & 2017) and Photoreporter Festival France, a finalist at the International Women Photographers Award (IWPA) and The Jacob Riis Award and a member of photo agency FOCUS and Women Photograph.
+In 2018 she was selected for the Nikon NOOR Masterclass in Zurich, Switzerland.

 Her work often focuses on women’s and contemporary issues, touching themes ranging from migration and aftermath to skin bleaching and plastic surgery, from environmental disasters to child marriages.